ssbucarlos/smash-ultimate-blender/README.md

 ssbh_lib_json.exe is currently needed to convert the outputted .JSON https://github.com/ultimate-research/ssbh_lib Eventually, ssbh_lib will be called directly without needing the user to convert exported JSON

+# Please Note!
+This is not the model.numdlb importer script!